ARE YOU STRUGGLING WITH ACNE? DO YOU WANT CLEAR SKIN? THESE SKIN CARE HACKS CHANGED EVERYTHING FOR ME.

 So what cleanser can you buy to help clear your acne?

 I used the Sebium Foaming Cleanser by Bioderma for years, and would definitely recommend it to anyone who is currently dealing with acne prone skin.
-It was actually the product that my dermatologist told me to use, and it truly did help.
+It was actually the product that my dermatologist told me to use, and it really helped remove extra oil and pore clogging buildup on my skin.

 It worked for me, and if you’re on the hunt for a cleanser that is compatible with your acne, I think you’ll find the Sebium Foaming Cleanser also works for you!
 Give it a shot.

-When we’re dealing with acne, oftentimes we’re tempted to start layering on all the products to help clear our skin.
-Unfortunately, though, by introducing our skin to a variety of products, we could actually be irritating our skin even more.
+When you’re dealing with acne, oftentimes, you’re probably tempted to start layering on all the products to help clear your skin.
+Unfortunately, though, by introducing your skin to a variety of products at such a fast rate, you could actually be irritating your skin even more.

 Because remember, if you’re dealing with severe acne like I was, our skin is not “normal.”
 It’s extremely irritated and prone to breakouts.
 The more products you’re putting on your skin, the more opportunities you’re giving it to become irritated by a product it is sensitive to.